 This is what minimalist dreams are made of.
 A stunning bevel-set diamond is encompassed by a 14k yellow or white gold band.
 Need we say more?

 What to Look for When Choosing an Affordable Engagement Ring

 Just because you're on a budget doesn't mean you should have to sacrifice any sparkle.
-With or without a diamond, it's possible to flaunt an affordable engagement ring that still turn heads.
-"For decades, diamond has been the premiere option for engagement rings primarily due to its suitability for everyday wear," explains Kanary.
+With or without a diamond, it's possible to flaunt an affordable engagement ring that still turns heads.
+"For decades, the diamond has been the premier option for engagement rings, primarily due to its suitability for everyday wear," explains Kanary.
 "However, there are other stones that can be more affordable, aesthetically pleasing, and durable enough for an engagement ring," she assures.

 "If you're looking for more affordable jewelry that will last, we recommend gold-plated items.
-You can have a durable metal core with a fine gold exterior all of which provide an expensive look but is cost effective and simple to maintain over time," suggests Kanary.
+You can have a durable metal core with a fine gold exterior—all of which provide an expensive look but are cost effective and simple to maintain over time," suggests Kanary.

-- How much should I spend on my engagement ring?
-"The traditional convention that many people hold to is to spend the equivalent of three months' salary.
+- How much should an engagement ring cost?
+"The traditional convention that many people hold to is to spend the equivalent of three months salary.
 However, conventions are constantly changing, so prioritize a budget that is within your comfort level," assures Kanary.

 - How can I make a diamond engagement ring more affordable?
 "If your heart is set on a diamond, but you want to maximize your budget, you may want to consider lab-grown diamonds over mined diamonds.
 Lab-grown diamonds are chemically, optically, and physically the same as mined diamonds," Kanary states.